will-moss/erin/README.md

 - Automatic clip-naming based on file name
 - Simple and optional security using a master password
 - Support for HTTP and HTTPS
-- Support for standalone / proxy deployment
+- Support for Docker / proxy deployment

 On top of these, please note that Erin is only a React app powered entirely by [Caddy](https://github.com/caddyserver/caddy).
 Caddy takes care of authentication, serving static files, and serving the React app all at once.